Alfresco/alfresco-ng2-components/lib/core/shell/README.md

 Passed routes are going to be attached to [shell main route](./src/lib/shell.routes.ts)

-If you would like to provide custom app guard, you can provide your own using [SHELL_AUTH_TOKEN](./src/lib/shell.routes.ts)
+If you would like to provide custom app guard, you can provide your own using [SHELL_AUTH_TOKEN](./src/lib/shell.routes.ts).
+Keep in mind that the custom app guard must be a functional route guard, instead of a class based one.

 ## Shell Service